How Can I Learn To Accept Making Mistakes?

 Seek feedback

-To learn more about therapy for perfectionism, contact me today!
+To learn more about therapy for perfectionism, reach out today!